bitburner-official/bitburner-src/src/Documentation/doc/en/programming/hackingalgorithms.md

     |=Batch=|
     |=Batch=|

 Launching potentially thousands of batches at the same time is intensive on real-life hardware.
-It's recommended to limit the number of parallel batches to around 100 000 to reduce the risk of the game crashing.
+It's recommended to limit the number of parallel batches to around 100 000 to reduce the risk of the game soft-crashing.
+(Also called a "black screen" because of how it appears when this happens.)

 ## Just-In-Time ("JIT") Batchers